Contact Us

 Understanding the weight range of your Australian Labradoodle is important for several reasons:

-• Health: Maintaining a healthy weight is crucial for preventing joint issues, diabetes, and other health problems.
+• Health: Maintaining a healthy weight helps reduce the risk of joint issues, diabetes and other health concerns.

-• Lifestyle Fit: Larger dogs require more space and exercise, while smaller dogs may adapt better to apartment living.
+• Lifestyle Fit: Larger dogs often need more space and exercise, while smaller dogs may adapt better to apartment living.

 • Feeding: Knowing your dog’s expected adult weight helps you plan appropriate portion sizes and nutrition.